googleforgames/global-multiplayer-demo/services/frontend/README.md

 ```

 * `LISTEN_PORT` is the local port for this Docker container
+* `CALLBACK_HOSTNAME` is the full URL to which authentication provider will redirect to.
+Should be a hostname registered in the https://console.cloud.google.com/apis/credentials (OAuth 2.0 Client IDs) or similar.
+Points back to this application
 * `CLIENT_LAUNCHER_PORT` is the port that the launcher uses.
 There shouldn't be any reason to change this value.

 # Building locally